Money anxiety – tips for saving money when chronically ill!

 I urge you all to reach for the best books about financial education and investments.
 Mike Maloney and Robert Kiyosaki are leading in this field.
 Their books helped me a lot.
 Below I give you books that I based on my knowledge and this post.
 Again, I’m no alpha and omega but I learn from those who are.

 These books reveal 99% more valuable information than this article does.
-My post is just a little touch but as I mentioned at the beginning, I am going to blog more about the subject of financial education because the lack of it leads so many people to naturally having mental health issues.
+My post is just a little touch but as I mentioned at the beginning, I am going to blog more about the subject of financial education because the lack of it leads so many people to naturally have mental health issues.

 Good luck and I wish you all the very best on your journey to financial security.